linq2db/linq2db/Doc/articles/sql/CTE.md

 ## Defining recursive CTE

-> Recursive CTEs are special in the sense they are allowed to reference themselves!
+> Recursive CTEs are special because they are allowed to reference themselves!
 Because of this special ability, you can use recursive CTEs to solve problems other queries cannot.
-Recursive CTEs are really good at working with hierarchical data such as org charts for bill of materials.
+As an example, recursive CTEs are really good at working with hierarchical data such as org charts for bill of materials.
 (Further reading: [Recursive CTEs Explained](https://www.essentialsql.com/recursive-ctes-explained/))

 CTEs have limitations that are not handled by `LINQ To DB`, so you have to be aware of them before start of usage - [Guidelines for Defining and Using Recursive Common Table Expressions](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-2017#guidelines-for-defining-and-using-recursive-common-table-expressions)

-Since in C# language we can not use a variable's reference in it's own initialization expression, we have created a function that helps in defining such queries: `GetCte<TCteProjection>(cte => ...)`. `TCteProjection` is a required generic parameter that is needed for resolving the type of lambda parameter.
+Since in the C# language we can not use a variable's reference in its own initialization expression, we have created a function that helps in defining such queries: `GetCte<TCteProjection>(cte => ...)`. `TCteProjection` is a required generic parameter that is needed for resolving the type of the lambda parameter.
-The following example shows how to define CTE for calculation of an employee hierarchy level:
+The following example shows how to define a CTE to calculate the employee level in the hierarchy:

 ```cs
 // defining class for representing Recursive CTE